 Considerations when looking at ethical pensions

-Your values are different from everyone else’s — for example, you may object to deforestation and intensive farming while someone else may be more concerned with workers’ rights and gender diversity.
-As yet, there’s no industry standard for rating ethical investments so an ethical pension is tailored to meet your personal values.
+Your values are different from everyone else’s.
+For example, you may object to deforestation and intensive farming while someone else may be more concerned with workers’ rights and gender diversity.
+As yet, there’s no industry standard for rating ethical investments.
+As such, an ethical pension is tailored to meet your personal values.

 Check the exclusions criteria